RickardHultgren/procedura-blog/contact.md

 - **FlödeStyr**: General process management across sectors

 ### Tool Integration & Reviews
-I'll be exploring tools that complement procedural work - workflow automation platforms, quality management systems, documentation tools, and more.
+I'll be exploring tools that complement ActCalcl work - workflow automation platforms, quality management systems, documentation tools, and more.
 Some of these reviews will include affiliate partnerships, which help support this blog while providing you with valuable insights.

 ## The LYMPHA Difference

-Traditional programming languages follow a linear "start-process-end" structure, but procedural work is different.
+Traditional programming languages follow a linear "start-process-end" structure, but ActCalcl work is different.
 Decisions are made continuously based on current conditions, measurements, and parameters.
 That's why LYMPHA uses:

 - **Threshold-based decisions** instead of rigid if-then statements
 - **Parameter-centric structure** that mirrors how experts actually think